Pushki64/The-Sparks-Foundation-Tasks/README.md

 # The Sparx Foundation Tasks
-Prediction using supervised ML model
+Prediction using supervised ML model.

 Predicion using unsupervised ML model